 The collection of statistics can be done for the whole table or a part of the table (to save resources).
 If only a part of the rows is used, this is called sample statistics.

 Collected Statistics versus Other Methods

 1. Small tables always need collected statistics.

-3. For indices that are not unique (NUPI, NUSI) the skew factor of the (index) table is again decisive if full statistics are needed.
-For NUSI the optimizer assumes that there is one subtable index row per value.
-If this is not the case, dynamic AMP sampling on the NUSI will give wrong results.
+3. For indices that are not unique (NUPI, NUSI), the skew factor of the (index) table is again decisive if full statistics are needed.
+For NUSI, the Optimizer assumes that there is one subtable index row per value.
+If this is not the case, dynamic AMP sampling on the NUSI will give the wrong results.

-4. On non-indexed columns used in query conditions (where conditions) it is always advisable to collect either full or sample statistics (again, depending on whether sample statistics sufficiently represent the data demography).
-This prevents the optimizer from using heuristics.
+4. On non-indexed columns used in query conditions (where conditions), collecting either full or sample statistics (again, depending on whether sample statistics sufficiently represent the data demography) is always advisable.
+This prevents the Optimizer from using heuristics.

 Rules for Row Partitioned Tables

 5. Collecting complete statistics on the dummy PARTITION column is an efficient way to give the optimizer information about empty partitions and the number of rows per partition.
 This information is used for the join costing of various join types (e.g., Sliding Window Merge Join).

 6. We should always collect full or sample statistics on each partitioning column.

 7. If the partition columns are not part of the Primary Index, we should additionally collect the following statistics:

-PARTITION & Primary Index, as this tells the optimizer in how many partitions a particular primary index value is available (the optimizer uses this information in the case of dynamic partition elimination and sliding window merge joins).
+The Partition and Primary Index provides the Optimizer with the number of available partitions for a given primary index value is available (the Optimizer uses this information in the case of dynamic partition elimination and sliding window merge joins).